visionsofparadise/kademlia-table/README.md

 Create a new routing table.

-`id` should be a Buffer that is uniformily distributed. `options` includes:
+`id` should be a Uint8Array that is uniformily distributed. `options` includes:

 ```js
 {